Top 5 Most Effective SEO Techniques

 It’s no surprise that LinkedIn is successful for B2B marketing as it is designed to be the social media site for professionals, but that doesn’t mean you should shun other social channels; 55% of B2B marketers say Twitter is an effective platform, and 51% report YouTube to be effective too.

 Despite being a popular social media channel for B2B marketers, the social media platform is growing at a far slower rate than its competitors.

 Instagram is one of the fastest growing platforms; it currently has more than 500 million users, with over 300 million using the site daily, but 80% of them are under the age of 35.

 This might not be a problem for B2B marketers considering that B2B researchers and buyers are getting younger, but only 33% of B2B brands currently use the platform, compared to 51% of B2C marketers.

 There is great potential in Instagram though – research from TrackMaven suggests that B2B companies see an average of 22.53 interactions per 1000 followers per post on Instagram, compared to just 5.99 on Facebook, 1.09 on LinkedIn and 0.86 on Twitter.

 B2B mobile usage is high and mobile SEO is vital.

-71% of B2B researchers begin their research with generic Google searches, and the first position on Google mobile search results has a 31.42% click-through rate.
-Mobile SEO therefore remains a vital aspect of B2B marketing strategies in 2017, particularly when taking into account Google’s plans to switch to a mobile-first search index, which could take place by the end of this year.
+Mobile SEO therefore remains a vital aspect of B2B marketing strategies in 2018, particularly when taking into account Google’s switch to a mobile-first search index.

 Only 50% of B2B organisations have a mobile-friendly site.